-Powersystems has just completed its 2018 apprenticeships programme and welcomes three new recruits.
+Powersystems has just completed its 2018 apprenticeship programme and welcomes three new recruits.
 They will undergo on-site training coupled with block release at college to achieve a recognised qualification as an Electrician.

 Powersystems is committed to training local talent and providing good career opportunities.
-Powersystems offer a three year apprenticeships programme followed by a two year Powersystems training scheme to become an Approved Electrician.
+Offering a three year apprenticeship programme followed by a two year Powersystems training scheme to become an Approved Electrician.

 Apprenticeship programmes are occupational training programmes that combine on-the-job work experience with technical or classroom study.
 Such programmes are designed to develop useful job skills in individuals entering the work force.
 These programmes, which are designed to address the need for better trained entry-level workers and help young people make the transition from school to the work world.